Veritrust-VC/VeriDocs-SDK/README.md

 Run it alongside your DMS.
 Every document lifecycle action — created, sent, received, assigned, decided, archived — is signed as a W3C Verifiable Credential and submitted to the central [VeriDocs Register](https://github.com/Veritrust-VC/VeriDocs-Register).

-**Forked from [VeriTrust](https://veritrust.vc) production codebase.** Uses the same Veramo 6.x agent, JsonWebSignature2020 proof type, ES256K signatures, and StatusList2021 revocation.
+Uses the same Veramo 6.x agent, JsonWebSignature2020 proof type, ES256K signatures, and StatusList2021 revocation.
 Credentials issued by VeriDocs SDK are interoperable with VeriTrust production.

 ---